 Recently, I’ve been seriously craving those comforting smells of homemade bread.
 A lot of this is due to my anxiety being kicked into high gear lately, but it’s also the extremely chilly nights and much cooler days we’ve been experiencing here that totally have me wanting to bake.

 Also, it snowed up in the mountains while I was hiking on Saturday morning, so yeah, there’s that too.

-One of my favorite breads is a really good loaf of crusty sourdough.
+One of my favorite loaves of bread is a really good loaf of crusty sourdough.
 For years now I have been wanting to develop a sourdough bread recipe for the blog, but the involvement of making homemade sourdough always scared me off.
 It can take weeks to make a really great loaf of sourdough and let’s just be honest, that’s kind of way too much time for most of us.